- Web Server

 - Site Map/RSS Feeds

-Server Monitoring With munin And monit On Debian Etch
+Postfix Monitoring With Mailgraph And pflogsumm On Debian Etch

-Virtual Hosting With Proftpd And MySQL (Incl.
-Quota) On Debian Etch
+Virtual Hosting With vsftpd And MySQL On Debian Etch

-This document describes how to install a Proftpd server that uses virtual users from a MySQL database instead of real system users.
+Vsftpd is one of the most secure and fastest FTP servers for Linux.
+Usually vsftpd is configured to work with system users.
+This document describes how to install a vsftpd server that uses virtual users from a MySQL database instead of real system users.
 This is much more performant and allows to have thousands of ftp users on a single machine.
-In addition to that I will show the use of quota with this setup.

 "Facebook" is a registered trademark of Facebook, Inc. All rights reserved.